XanaduAI/flamingpy/.github/pull_request_template.md

 ## Checklist and integration statements

 - [ ] My Python and C++ codes follow the coding and commenting styles of this project as indicated by existing files.
 Specifically, the changes conform to given `black`, `docformatter` and `pylint` configurations.
 - [ ] I have performed a self-review of these changes.
 I have checked my code and corrected misspellings to the best of my capacity.
+I have checked the [CodeFactor score](https://www.codefactor.io/repository/github/xanaduai/flamingpy/branches) in the active branch and ensured it is A- or higher.
 I also confirm that I have already merged other branches into this branch as required.
 - [ ] I have added context for corresponding changes in documentation and README.md as needed.
 - [ ] I have added new workflow CI tests for corresponding changes and these pass locally for me.
 - [ ] I have updated `_version.py` based on [semantic versioning](https://semver.org/).
 I recognize that the developers may create a Special Release including my changes.